Free-fermion Page Curve: Canonical Typicality and Dynamical Emergence

 Finally, let us mention the relation between our strategy and the quasi-particle picture, which is widely used to calculate EE growth \citep{PhysRevLett.127.060404,Jurcevic2014,Castro2016_,Essler2016,Calabrese2005,Fagotti2008,Bertini2018,BertiniB2018_2}.
 It turns out this picture fails to reproduce the dynamical Page curve.
 Under the periodical boundary condition, the quasi-particle picture predicts $\overline{S_{A}}=N-\frac{N_{A}^{2}}{N}$ for the Hamiltonian satisfying the conditions in Theorem 2 \cite{SM}.
 This result is obtained by counting the steady number of entangled pairs shared by $A$ and $\bar A$.
 On the other hand, noting that $(2C_{A}-I_{A})^{2n}\leq(2C_{A}-I_{A})^{2}$, if we replace all the higher-order terms of $(2C_{A}-I_{A})$ in Eq. (\ref{eq:Taylor_expansion_for_entropy}) with $(2C_{A}-I_{A})^{2}$, we will get a lower entropy bound, which coincides with the prediction by the quasi-particle picture: $S_{A}\geq N_{A}-\frac{\mathrm{Tr}(2C_{A}-I_{A})^{2}}{\ln2}\sum_{n}\frac{1}{2n(2n-1)}=N_{A}-\frac{N_{A}^{2}}{N}$.
 It is thus plausible to argue that the quasi-particle picture ignores possible higher-order correlations beyond quasi-particle pairs.

-\emph{Conclusion and outlook.--} We have derived the canonical (a)typicality for the RFG ensemble and pointed out the quatitative scaling difference in atypicality suppression from interacting systems.
+\emph{Conclusion and outlook.--} We have derived the canonical (a)typicality for the RFG ensemble and pointed out the quantitative scaling difference in atypicality suppression from interacting systems.
 This explains the very different behaviors of the Page curves.
 We have also explored the relevance to long-time quench dynamics of free-fermion systems.
 To our surprise, some simple time-independent Hamiltonians are enough to make the free-fermion Page curve emerge to a very high accuracy.
 We analytically prove a necessary and sufficient condition about this behavior.
 The breakdown of the quasi-particle picture was also discussed.

 Strictly speaking, we define a new ensemble arising from a wide class of free-fermion Hamiltonians, whose dynamical Page curve resembles a lot but yet differs from the fully random one.
 The properties of this new ensemble and its corresponding Page curve merit further study.
-Another interesting question is how the dynamical Page curves will be enriched upon imposing additional symmetries (such as the Altland-Zirnbauer symmetries \cite{Altland1997}).
+Another interesting question is how the dynamical Page curves will be enriched upon imposing additional symmetries (such as the Altland-Zirnbauer symmetries \cite{Altland1997}), in which case one may naturally consider the symmetry-resolved EE \citep{PhysRevD.106.046015,Lau2022}.
 Our work proposes a methodology to study this question.
 Besides, whether or not the fully random Page curve can emerge exactly for a time-independent free Hamiltonian also remains open.

+We thank L. Piroli for valuable communications.
 Z.G. is supported by the Max-Planck-Harvard Research Center for Quantum Optics (MPHQ).
 J.I.C. acknowledges support by the EU Horizon 2020 program through the ERC Advanced Grant QENOCOBA No. 742102.

 \emph{Note added.---}While finalizing this manuscript, a related work by Isoue \emph{et al}. appeared in Ref.~\cite{Iosue2022}, which reported the typicality for random bosonic Gaussian states.

 {}

 \onecolumngrid {S\arabic{figure}} {S\arabic{page}} {S.\arabic{equation}} {}